AhmedKhaledp-0/NEO_SHERXE/README.md

-# NEO SHERXE - Near-Earth Object Visualization Platform
+# NEO SPHERXE - Near-Earth Object Visualization Platform

 ## Project Overview

-NEO SHERXE is an interactive web application developed for the NASA Space Apps 2024 Cairo Hackathon.
+NEO SPHERXE is an interactive web application developed for the NASA Space Apps 2024 Cairo Hackathon.
 The platform provides real-time visualization and tracking of Near-Earth Objects (NEOs), including asteroids and potentially hazardous objects, using NASA's data resources and APIs.

 ## Key Features